mschimieguel/automation-youtube/README.md

 from selenium import webdriver browser = webdriver.Firefox()
 ```
-and then will openin an browser.
+Then a firefox automated browser will opening.